 Everyone knows that energy costs can rise dramatically during winter and summer months because of heating and air conditioning.
-You try your best to cut down on those cost by conserving whenever possible, but it still doesn’t seem to make much of a difference.
+You try your best to cut down on those costs by conserving whenever possible, but it still doesn’t seem to make much of a difference.
 In fact, according to the United States Department of Energy, more than half of residential utility costs are from HVAC usage.
-Which means a large percentage of your annual income could quite literally be going out the window.
-Conditioned air (hot or cold) can be lost out windows, doors, cracks in your foundation, through walls with no insulation, through siding with no vapor-barriers and a variety of other unfortunate weaknesses in your home’s structure.
+This means a large percentage of your annual income could quite literally be going out the window.
+Conditioned air (hot or cold) can be lost out windows, and doors, cracks in your foundation, through walls with no insulation, through siding with no vapor barriers, and a variety of other unfortunate weaknesses in your home’s structure.
 So, with all of that being said, here are a few tips on improving the efficiency of the HVAC system in your home.
 In addition to providing tips on how to make your home more efficient, we’ll also cover the number of ways you can maintain your HVAC unit to help it perform to the best of its ability.

-Make your home more energy efficient – There are many ways to make your home more energy efficient, but there are a few simple things you can do make a difference right away.
-A few of these helpful techniques include: using weatherstripping around windows and doors, UV film on window glass, insulating spray foam on gaps and cracks in your foundation, installing new insulation in basements, attics, walls, installing new siding and upgrading appliances to newer ones.
+Make your home more energy efficient – There are many ways to make your home more energy efficient, but there are a few simple things you can do to make a difference right away.
+A few of these helpful techniques include: using weatherstripping around windows and doors, UV film on window glass, insulating spray foam on gaps and cracks in your foundation, installing new insulation in basements, attics, and walls, installing new siding and upgrading appliances to newer ones.

 Keep the area around your condenser clean – The condenser (that cube-looking thing that sits outside your house) needs to remain clean and free from debris in order to work correctly, and if it isn’t, then your home won’t get as cool as it should.
 Make sure it’s free from leaves, tree branches and other debris to ensure the unit stays in good working order.
 The condenser coils should also be cleaned by a professional once every year.
 This can be done by spraying out the coils with a garden hose or using a self-cleaning spray on units that aren’t easily accessible.

 Clean and clear vents – Just like the condenser outside of your home, the vents inside need to be kept clear in order to maintain proper airflow.
-That’s why it’s a good idea to go around and vacuum out vents, grills and accessible ductwork on a somewhat regular basis.
+That’s why it’s a good idea to go around and vacuum out vents, grills, and accessible ductwork on a somewhat regular basis.
 It’s also a good idea to take the grates off and wash them.
-Just make sure you dry them thoroughly before putting them back on, otherwise you can end up with mold growing on your walls and ceilings.
+Just make sure you dry them thoroughly before putting them back on, otherwise, you can end up with mold growing on your walls and ceilings.